websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics.md

 ### Identify the Site Id

-To identify the Site ID, follow the instructions in [this Liferay Learn article](../../../headless-delivery/consuming-apis/consuming-rest-services.md#identify-the-site-containing-the-data).
+To identify the Site ID, follow the instructions [here](../../../headless-delivery/consuming-apis/consuming-rest-services.md#identify-the-site-containing-the-data).

 ### Create a Basic Web Content Article in the User Interface